Spain: Screenwriting and Documentary Storytelling

 Students will become immersed in the vibrant culture of southern Spain by researching and writing documentary scripts that focus on subject matter in and around the city of Seville.
 Participants will gain invaluable international producing experience as they develop topics and conduct interviews with the local citizenry.
 Translators will be provided when necessary.

 Each student will also select a short story (in translation) by a Spanish author and learn how to write a screenplay for a short film adapted from their chosen story.

-Admission to this program is a on rolling admission procedure, with applications reviewed by the program director as they are received.
-Students who apply early therefore have a better chance for acceptance for one of the limited slots in the program.
+- Admission to this program is on a rolling basis, with applications reviewed by the program director as they are received.
+Early application is strongly recommend.

 In Seville, students will be housed in a Residence Hall with shared rooms and bathrooms, including a common area, TV room, Internet, cleaning and laundry service.
 Three meals per day, Monday – Saturday and two meals on Sunday are included.

 When in Barcelona and Granada, students will stay in a hotel in shared rooms.
 Breakfast will be provided by the hotel.

 *Students should leave the U.S. on December 12 to arrive in Barcelona on December 13.

 This program is offered annually and typically opens for application by the beginning of March.

 Students will choose from two of the following three courses to earn a total of 6 credit hours.

 - MDIA 2201 Short Form Scriptwriting (3 cr. hours)